octobiwancatnobi/squirrel-u/1_SquirrelU/4_GitHub/1_introToGitAndGitHub/index.md

    * tools such as Jekyll and GitHub Pages for sharing content

 **Growing Pains**
-Squirrel is growing by leaps and bounds.
+Squirrel Works is growing by leaps and bounds.

 The code base has grown in complexity and continues to evolve in form.
-The organizations consuming Squirrel continue to expand.
+The organizations consuming Squirrel Works continues to expand.
 The number of teams continue to grow from 3 to 9 (or more).
 The total number of developers has reached 65 (or more).